portableant/museologi.st/projects/crm.md

 was not to be the case and one of my projects to enable digital transformation was to procure and assist with the implementation of full ticketing and CRM functions.

-After a rigorous tendering exercise carried out from the end of 2018 to mid 2019, we selected Tessitura from a short list of 3 companies and they began work with the Museum in October 2019, with difficulties arising at the Museum end due to paucity of staff availability to work on the process.
+After a rigorous tendering exercise carried out from the end of 2018 to mid 2019, we selected Tessitura from a short list of 3 companies, and they began work with the Museum in October 2019, with difficulties arising at the Museum end due to paucity of staff availability to work on the process.
 This was alleviated when the brilliant Grace Hadley joined the team and project managed our implementation work alongside
 Mark Hazell (an excellent consultant if you need one).
 One of the major problems in the Fitzwilliam is